tangcoding/developing_data_products_proj/README.md

 This repository has the ui.R and server.R for my application.
 The include.Rmd file has the documentation for this application.
 The documentation also shows on the webpage of the application.

-The application can be accessed at the following URL: https://bursi.shinyapps.io/DataProductsProjectShiny/
+The application can be accessed at the following https://tangcoding.shinyapps.io/superposition_of_wave/